MaSe69/dssb/md/20_Pandas/pandas_51_rows24.md

 ### Read a row on condition

-You can filter specific row by specifiying conditions
+You can filter specific row by specifying conditions

 >
     df = df.loc[df.Letter == "C"]